Sleep disorder: Sleep paralysis

-A systematic review states 7.6% of the general population experiences sleep paralysis at least once in their lifetime.
-Its prevalence among men is 15.9%, while 18.9% of women experience it.

-When considering specific populations, 28.3% of students and 31.9% of psychiatric patients have experienced this phenomenon at least once in their lifetime.
-Of those psychiatric patients, 34.6% have panic disorder.
-Sleep paralysis in students is slightly more prevalent for those of Asian descent (39.9%) than other ethnicities (Hispanic: 34.5%, African descent: 31.4%, Caucasian 30.8%).
+In a systematic review, it was found that 7.6% of the general population had reported experiencing sleep paralysis at least once in their lifetime.
+Slightly more women (18.9%) reported experiencing sleep paralysis than men (15.9%).
+28.3% of students reported experiencing sleep paralysis, with the highest incidence among students of Asian descent (39.9%) and lowest incidence among Caucasian students (30.8%) when compared to other ethnicities (Hispanic: 34.5%, African descent: 31.4%).
+31.9% of psychiatric patients reported experiencing sleep paralysis, of which 34.6% had a panic disorder.

-Restless leg syndrome
+Restless legs syndrome

-According to one meta-analysis, the average prevalence rate for North America and Western Europe is estimated to be 14.5±8.0%.
-Specifically in the United States, the prevalence of restless leg syndrome is estimated to be between 5% and 15.7% when using strict diagnostic criteria.
-RLS is over 35% more prevalent in American women than their male counterparts.
+According to one meta-analysis, the average prevalence rate among North American and Western European populations is estimated to be 14.5±8.0%.
+Specifically in the United States, the prevalence of restless legs syndrome is estimated to be between 5% and 15.7% when using strict diagnostic criteria.
+Restless legs syndrome is over 35% more prevalent in American women than their male counterparts.